cewing/training.python_web/source/presentations/session03.rst

 .. class:: incremental

-Once that is installed, BeautifulSoup will choose it instead of the standard library module.
+Once installed, BeautifulSoup will choose it automatically.

 .. class:: incremental

-BeautifulSoup will choose the best available, you don't need to worry about it (though you can specify).
+BeautifulSoup will choose the "best" available.

+.. class:: incremental

+You can specify the parser if you need to for some reason.

 Install Requests